-If you’ll ever get to talk to your grandmother's about your menstrual health, you’ll be astonished to know that most of them got their menarche - i.e. they got their first period when they were above fourteen - more specifically, an average of sixteen was more prominent for an adolescent girl growing up in the late ‘50s or ‘60s.
+If you ever get to talk to your grandmother about their menstrual health, you’ll be astonished to know that most of them got their menarche, i.e., they got their first period when they were above fourteen - more specifically, an average of sixteen was prominent for an adolescent girl growing up in the late ‘50s or ‘60s.

-Stressed Lifestyle Regulated With Sexual Health
+1. Stressed Lifestyle Regulated With Sexual Health

-External Factors Affecting Sexual Maturity
+2. External Factors Affecting Sexual Maturity

-Genetic Trends For Sexual Wellness
+3. Genetic Trends For Sexual Wellness

 While we can do so little about the same, it’s important that we educate our girls and boys about the menstrual cycle to help them better understand the do(s) and don’t(s) surrounding the topic.
 The better we are aware, the better we are adept to tackle it.